memgraph/docs/docs/import-data/csv-import-tool.md

 :::info

-For more detailed information about CSV Import Tool, check our [Reference Guide](../reference-guide/import-data/CSV-import-tool)
+For more detailed information about the CSV Import Tool, check our [Reference guide](/reference-guide/import-data/CSV-import-tool).

 :::

-### How to Use the CSV Import Tool?
+### How to use the CSV Import Tool?

-If you want to learn more about CSV Import Tool or how should you format your files to fit the requirments of this tool, please visit out [Reference Guide](../reference-guide/import-data/CSV-import-tool.md)

 <Tabs
   groupId="platform"